Virtual-Coffee/VC-Community-Docs/.github/ISSUE_TEMPLATE/brownbag--event.md

    Go back to Step 1.
 Iterate these steps until a time slot is agreed upon.

-4. The LC adds the Brownbag to the Virtual Coffee Google calendar and invites both the Moderator and the Speaker.
+4. The LC adds the Brownbag to the Virtual Coffee Google calendar and invites the Moderator, the Host, and the Speaker.
-5. The LC adds the Brownbag event on [meetingplace.io](https://meetingplace.io/virtual-coffee/events).
+5. The Host adds the Brownbag event on [meetingplace.io](https://meetingplace.io/virtual-coffee/events).

 ### Creating a New Brownbag Issue